patricebechard/rasa/docs/nlu/components.rst

 FallbackClassifier
 ~~~~~~~~~~~~~~~~~~

-:Short: Classifies a message with an intent ``nlu_fallback`` if the NLU intent
+:Short: Classifies a message with the intent ``nlu_fallback`` if the NLU intent
-    classification scores were ambiguous.
+    classification scores are ambiguous.
 :Outputs: ``entities``, ``intent`` and ``intent_ranking``
 :Requires: ``intent`` and``intent_ranking`` output from a previous
     :ref:`intent classifier<intent-classifier>`